retsullivan/retsullivan.github.io/_posts/2019-09-20-Git-Out--Don't-Be-Scared-to-Commit.md

 **Command Line Challenges**

 Learning to use the command line to navigate and manipulate files has been a surprisingly challenging task this week.
-This post is a repository of common Git commands we've been using in Bootcamp.
+This post is a repository of common comand line and Git commands we've been using in Bootcamp.
 I plan to update it occasionally when needed.

 **Git the Big Picture**